sejalkailashyadav/Center-documentation/23_2_2026_discussion.md

   * Withdrawals
     (These should match the Fee Report list and apply during report creation.)
 * A folder-wise or tagging section is required to group and segregate reports month-wise.

 ---
-# ACCOUNTING (ACCB) MODULE

-- Export PDF data to CSV.
-- Directly upload into each report.
-- Automatic counting functionality is required.

----